Lumbar spine nerve roots

 Degenerative spine conditions that affect lumbar spine nerve roots

-As the lumbar spine weakens, components of the spine can become damaged and move out of alignment, thus pinching a nearby nerve root.
+As the lumbar spine weakens, components of the spine can become damaged and move out of alignment, which can pinch a nearby nerve root.
 Common degenerative conditions that can impact the lumbar spine nerve roots include:

 - Herniated disc